Chirag-ahir/SFC-Preparation/README.md

 What is auto reponse rule?<br>
 Auto Response Rules enable businesses to automatically respond to inquiries or submissions made by leads or cases.

+What is lead auto response rule?<br>
+Lead auto-response rule is a feature that automatically sends an email to a lead or contact when they trigger a specific condition.

 What are total number of workflows can be create per object?<br>
 25